What is a Homeschool Co-op?

 3rd Offense – Remove the student from the class and escort them to one of the Leadership Team Members.
 If a student is excessively rude or aggressive, steps one and two can be skipped.
 If the student continues to act out during the semester, they will be asked not to return.

-Each family will be asked to sign a form releasing GUIDE, North Branch Wesleyan Church, and their employees and volunteers from any liability for damage or injury.
+Each family will be asked to sign a form releasing GUIDE and their employees and volunteers from any liability for damage or injury.
 Signing this form also grants permission for GUIDE to use photographs taken at co-op in printed and electronic publications, as well as for co-op participants to be listed in a group directory.

 Sick children belong at home, not at GUIDE.
 Do not put sick children in the nursery or toddler room.
 GUIDE shall not permit a child who has symptoms of illness specified below to be admitted to our Nursery, Playroom, or classes, unless written documentation from a health care provider states the child has been diagnosed and poses no serious health risk to the child or other children.